OskarHulter/build-your-first-website-challenge/README.md

 - The example html files are located in the "examples" directory.
 - You will be working at the top level of the directory, commonly referred to as the root.

-## set up dev server
+## Add Live Server

 We will use an extension called Live Server to enable a feature called live reloading.
 Live reloading reloads or refreshes the entire app when a file changes.
 For example, if you were four links deep into your navigation and saved a change, live reloading would restart the app and load the app back to the initial route.

-Feel free to skip this step if you already have the extension.
+Skip this step if you already have the extension.

-## Add Live Server

 - open the Extensions Marketplace by clicking the icon depicting four boxes (lowest top left by default) or using the shortcut shift+cmd+x
 - this feature allows most of our code edits to be visibile directly in the browser.